-In order to appreciate the operation of differential receivers, it is useful to understand how single ended receivers work.
-A single ended receiver is usually implemented as transistors connected between the input and ground and/or between the input and power supply terminals.
+In order to appreciate the operation of differential receivers, single-ended receivers must be understood.
+A single-ended receiver is usually implemented as transistors connected between the input and ground and/or between the input and power supply terminals.
 If the receiver is built using field effect transistors (FET), the transistor will usually detect the signal as a voltage that is observed between the input terminal and the power and/or ground supply rails.
 If the receiver is built with bipolar junction transistors (BJT), the transistor will usually detect the signal as a current flow between the input terminal and the ground and/or power supply rails.
 In short, the input signal is evaluated with respect to one or both of the supply rails.
-The following figure illustrates a simple receiver using CMOSFET technology.
-Please be aware, that the schematics used as illustrations are provided only to give a better understanding of the discussion at hand without the goal of completeness in covering the vast abundance of possible circuit designs and configurations.
+Figure 4.4 below illustrates a simple receiver using CMOS technology.

+Please be aware, that the schematics used as illustrations below are provided only to give a better understanding of the discussion at hand.
+The examples are not intended as exhaustive in covering the vast abundance of possible circuit designs and configurations.

-Figure 3.6 - Single Ended Receiver
+Figure 4.4 - Single-ended Receiver

-The most obvious difference between a single ended and differential receiver is that the differential receiver has two input terminals as opposed to one.
+The most obvious difference between a single-ended and differential receiver is that the differential receiver has two input terminals as opposed to one.
 The transistors of a true differential receiver are usually arranged so that they are isolated from both the power and ground supply rails by high impedance circuit elements.
 This allows the receiver to operate independently from the power and ground supply rails (within the limits of the current sources providing the isolation), resulting in good power supply noise immunity.
 As a consequence, the incoming signal is evaluated solely as a voltage difference or current flow between the two input terminals.
 This construction provides an additional useful feature for the differential receivers, which is the so-called common mode rejection ratio (CMRR).
-One such receiver implementation is shown in the figure below, which is built using two input transistors, a constant current source and a current mirror.
+Such a receiver implementation is shown in the figure below, which is built using two input transistors, a constant current source and a current mirror.

-Figure 3.7 - True Differential Receiver
+Figure 4.5 - True Differential Receiver

-Half differential receivers are similar in construction, except that the reciever's input transistors are isolated only from one of the two power supply rails by a high impedance path.
+Half-differential receivers are similar in construction, except that the eceiver's input transistors are isolated only from one of the two power supply rails by a high impedance path.
 Depending on the circuit topology, these types of receivers will still evaluate the signal as a voltage difference or current flow between the two input terminals, but the power or ground noise immunity and the CMRR characteristics of such receivers may be inferior to the true differential receivers due to the low impedance path to one of the supply rails.

-Figure 3.8 - Half Differential Receiver
+Figure 4.6 - Half-differential Receiver

-Pseudo differential receivers usually consist of nothing more than a single ended receiver connected to each of the two input terminals.
-The signal on each input terminal is evaluated with respect to the power and/or ground supply rail, and the "difference" signal is obtained by evaluating the logic states of the two independent single ended receivers.
-This configuration has no supply rail noise immunity or analog common mode signal rejection capability, whatsoever.
+Pseudo-differential receivers usually consist of nothing more than a single-ended receiver connected to each of the two input terminals.
+The signal on each input terminal is evaluated with respect to the power and/or ground supply rail, and the "difference" signal is obtained by evaluating the logic states of the two independent single-ended receivers.
+This configuration has no supply rail noise immunity or analog common mode signal rejection capability whatsoever.

-Figure 3.9 - Pseudo Differential Receiver
+Figure 4.7 - Pseudo-differential Receiver

-3.2.5.3 Differential Drivers
+4.3 Differential Drivers